Shippable/docs/sources/platform/runtime/language/nodejs.md

 page_title: CI/CD for NodeJS Applications

 # Node JS
-This section explain how Shippable DevOps Assembly Lines Platform behaves when you set `language: node_js` in your [shippable.yml](/platform/tutorial/workflow/shippable-yml) for a [runCI Job](/platform/workflow/job/runci),
+This section explains how Shippable DevOps Assembly Lines Platform behaves when you set `language: node_js` in your [shippable.yml](/platform/tutorial/workflow/shippable-yml) for a [runCI job](/platform/workflow/job/runci),

 ```
 language: node_js